jon-harper/E34M1/docs/assembly/belts.md

 ## Steps

-1. Take the end of a length of belt and locate the upper right belt catch on the Front module.
+1. Locate the upper right belt catch on the Front module.
-2. Face the belt ribs facing away from the X axis extrusion (towards the front of the printer).
-Slide 25-50cm (1-2") of the belt end through the *rear* hole for the belt.
+2. Take the end of a length of belt and face the ribs away from the X axis extrusion (towards the front of the printer).
+3. Slide 25-50cm (1-2") of the belt end through the *rear* hole for the belt catch.
-3. Take the end of belt loop and fold it forward, then slip it out through the *forward* hole for the belt.
+4. Take the end of belt loop and fold it forward, then slip it out through the *forward* hole for the belt.
-4. Draw some extra slack on the belt to keep it from slipping out easily.
+5. Draw some extra slack on the belt to keep it from slipping out easily; 10mm or more is plenty.
-5. Using the second belt, repeat steps 1-4 with the lower belt catch.
+6. Using the second belt, repeat steps 1-4 with the lower belt catch.
+Leave *the same amount of excess belt*; the ends should be even.
-6. Loop the end of both belts back on themselves so that the teeth interlock.
+7. Loop the end of both belts back on themselves so that the teeth face one another.
-7. Press a belt grabber over the belts with the toothed side facing the belt.
+8. Press a belt grabber over the belts with the toothed side facing the belt.
-8. Secure the belt grabber with two (2) M3 x 6mm screws and lock washers.
+9. Secure the belt grabber with two (2) M3 x 6mm screws and (optionally) lock washers.
-9. Thread the two belts through the CoreXY system of your Mercury One build.
+10. Thread the two belts through the CoreXY system of your Mercury One build.
-10. Check that each belt is seated on each idler and engages properly with the stepper's pulley.
+11. Check that each belt is seated on each idler and engages properly with the stepper's pulley.
-11. Repeat steps 1-6 with the left belts.
+12. Repeat steps 1-6 with with the left side of the toolhead.
-12. Draw firmly and equally on both belts, then push the remaining belt grabber down to keep them from slipping.
+13. Draw firmly and equally on both belts, then push the remaining belt grabber down to keep them from slipping.
-13. Keep firm tension on the belt grabber and install the remaining two (2) 6mm screws with lock washers.
+14. Keep firm tension on the belt grabber and install the remaining two (2) 6mm screws with lock washers.